 Many facts and figures claim that the vegan lifestyle is quite expensive and people aren’t able to adopt it.
-On the other hand, there are people who have started making small changes to adopt this lifestyle.
+On the other hand, some people have started making small changes to adopt this lifestyle.

 How did Veganism gain popularity?